Generic selectors

 Ingredients

-• 1 cup wild garlic bulbs chopped (substitute for green onion bulbs if you can’t find wild garlic)
+• 1 cup wild garlic bulbs chopped (substitute with green onion/scallion or leek bulbs)

 • 8 cups chicken broth